Anaheim Ducks: Paul Kariya era (1994–2003)

-In the 1999–2000 season, the Ducks finished with the same number of points as the previous season, but a much more competitive Western Conference had them miss the playoffs by four points behind rival San Jose Sharks.
-Despite this, the Mighty Ducks scored more goals than the conference champion Dallas Stars.
-In the following season, 2000–01, the Ducks ended up performing worse, as Paul Kariya and Teemu Selanne's point production significantly declined from the previous season – Kariya went from 86 points to 67 points and Selanne went from 85 points to 57 points.
+At training camp prior to the 1999–2000 season, the Ducks made a motto, "Take the next step," going into the season.
+However, due to a much more competitive Western Conference, they missed the playoffs by four points behind rival San Jose Sharks.
+In the following season, 2000–01, the Ducks ended up performing worse, as Kariya and Selanne's point production significantly declined from the previous season – Kariya went from 86 points to 67 points and Selanne went from 85 points to 57 points.
 Selanne was subsequently dealt to San Jose at the trade deadline for Jeff Friesen, Steve Shields and a second-round draft pick, while head coach Craig Hartsburg was fired during the season.
 The team ended up with a losing record and last place in the Western Conference that season.
 Without Selanne, Kariya's numbers continued to drop in the 2001–02 season with new coach Bryan Murray.
 The Mighty Ducks finished in 13th place in the Western Conference.